nelsonjchen/c3-faux-touch-keyboard/README.md

 You can flash from an Android device too.
 No special instructions are needed but things are a tad less visible.

+### Macs can flash

+No special instructions are needed. macOS readily makes USB devices available to Chromium browsers with no permissions required.

 ### Getting the keyboard into bootloader mode

 1. Prepare the cable from your computer or phone to the keyboard.
 Make sure that you have a female USB-A port coming *out* of your computer or phone from which you can plug in the keyboard's included male USB-A to USB-C cable.
 Without this, the keyboard will not power on.
 You should have these materials from the Bill of Materials section.